Color Range

 Refine

-Gaussian blur on mask edges
+Gaussian feather on the resulting mask

 Usage Tips